APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [TerraVide](https://pypi.org/project/TerraVide/) - An open source Python package to process large urban environments mapped with LiDAR (Light Detection and Ranging) data.
 As of v0.1.6, focuses on tree extraction.
 - [Dash](https://dash.plotly.com/) - An open source Python library for building interactive data visualizations on the web.
 It enables you to build custom data dashboards using pure Python.
 - [Neatnet](https://github.com/uscuni/neatnet) - An open source library for simplifying the structure of street networks.
-- [Linref](https://github.com/tariqshihadah/linref)- A library that builds on tabular and geospatial libraries pandas and geopandas to implement powerful features for linearly referenced data through event collection objects.
+- [Linref](https://github.com/tariqshihadah/linref) - A library that builds on tabular and geospatial libraries to implement powerful features for linearly referenced data through event collection objects.